dinhanhhuy/three-tier-architecture/.devcontainer/README.md

 6. Click on `Add secret` to add the secret to the Codespace

+> You can also export those secrets as environment variables after the Codespace is provisioned, but it's not recommended as it's not secure (and even you'll need to do it every time you launch the Codespace).

 ## Launch the Codespace

 Now that you have the secrets set up, you can launch the Codespace.
 To do this, follow these steps: